3rd Year Residents

 Health community.
 For medical school, we downsized our city and

-moved to Philadelphia where I went to Drexel University.
+moved to Philadelphia where I went to Drexel University College of Medicine.
 We further

 Wake Forest had peaked my interest when I first met them at